(On Criticism of the Pure Devotee)

 The point here is not so much to demonstrate that Srila Prabhupada made efforts to treat women and men, gays and straights or all races equally, but to show that there is significant room in the Gaudiya Vaishnavism he represented to alter certain aspects of the tradition according to time and locality.
 In making these judgments the acarya understands which things in the tradition are relative and which things are absolute.
 Only the empowered genuine representative of the Lord is authorized to make such changes.

-Nevertheless, all sorts of people on the internet feel that their current politically correct values place them in a position to pass judgment on Srila Prabhupada or his level of God consciousness.
+Nevertheless, all sorts of bodily-conscious people on the internet feel that their current politically correct values place them in a position to pass judgment on Srila Prabhupada or his level of God consciousness.
 In addition to charges of sexism, homophobia or racism, we will find people making much of his statements about Hitler or the apparent inaccuracy of some of his predictions.
-Such people do not understand what is absolute or spiritual and what is relative or temporary.
+Such people do not understand the actions of a God-realized soul or what is absolute or spiritual and what is relative or temporary.

 The currently prevalent standard of secular people is to see everyone as ordinary or like them – atmavat manyate jagat – more intellectual downtown alcoholism.
 According to post-modern analysis, anyone attributed with absolute spiritual perfection is immediately suspect.
 Advocates of this standard will then spare nothing attempting to prove that such a person has the same foibles as others.
 However, these secular critics generally also place no value in using the human form of life to realize the absolute truth.
 For the most part their ideals consist of seeing that every human being has an equal right to enjoy the material resources we find around us, regardless of gender, race, etc. Many of them see spirituality as little more than the imposition of artificial values by some kind of pretender.
 They think all spirituality is cheating and are trying to prove that Srila Prabhupada is just like the many charlatans or hypocritical religious leaders of history.

-Other more modern so-called gurus or preachers may therefore appear far more in step with today’s social standards than Srila Prabhupada.
+Other more modern so-called gurus or preachers, both among Srila Prabhupada’s followers and otherwise, may therefore appear far more in step with today’s social standards than Srila Prabhupada.
 So-called gurus are, however, always adept at attracting customers or future “disciples.”

 Srila Prabhupada: So-called gurus, they are so-called gurus.
 They are not gurus.
 That is already explained.
 If one does not speak what Krishna speaks, he is not guru.
 If you accept so-called guru, that is your misfortune.
 What can be done?